pyliaorachel/pyliaorachel.github.io/_posts/tutorial/DevOps/2017-08-04-getting-started-with-docker-running-flask-redisdb-and-nginx.md

 3. [Container](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/)
     - __A running instance of an image__.
     Images are configurations residing in storage, and containers bring them into memory.
-    If thinking of an __image__ as Windows 10, then __container__ is probably a running machine running Windows 10.
-    There can be many machines in the world running Windows 10, but there will be only 1 Windows 10.
+    Think of __image__ as a certain static environment configuration, and __containers__ are created once you load and run the environment; there can be many container instances running a certain image, but one image defines only one environment.
 4. [Volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes)
     - __A directory providing persistent and sharable data__.
     With out volumes, data will be destroyed once the container is removed.